 Figure 7: Smart Grid Platform

-protect connected smart grid devices and solutions, including the back office systems that collect and manage energy-use data and customer information.
-These cyber-security systems, developed with billions of dollars in industry investment, include encryption and authentication measures.
+The Hawaiian Electric smart grid environment employs cyber security systems that are used across a variety of industries, including other energy sector companies, banks, and aerospace.
+These systems are intended to protect connected smart grid devices and solutions, including the back office systems that collect and manage energy-use data and customer information.
+These cyber-security systems, developed with billions of dollars in industry investment, include a layered defense in depth approach to encryption and authentication measures.

 The smart grid IPV6 platform provided by Silver Spring Networks enables the Hawaiian Electric Companies to implement a number of smart grid solutions, both now and in the future.
 These smart grid solutions, together with future possibilities, are explained in the remainder of this chapter.

 Smart Grid Solutions

 The smart grid platform connects hardware devices with smart grid solutions.
-The Hawaiian Electric Companies have chosen a suite of solutions for our smart grid implementation, based mainly on the benefits they can deliver.
+The Hawaiian Electric Companies have chosen a suite of smart grid solutions for our smart grid implementation, based mainly on the benefits they can deliver.

-We will implement a core group of solutions on each of the five islands we serve, customized and adjusted (scaled) to meet the specific needs of each island’s grid and customer base.
-We will implement other smart grid solutions on each island based on the benefits they can deliver.
-Several of these solutions work together to better realize their combined benefits.
-While the solutions will be deployed [ugh!] on each of the five islands, the enabling systems that monitor and manage the solutions will be centralized within a Network Operations Center (NOC) to minimize both the cost of hardware implementation and the operational cost for maintaining and operating the solutions.
-Although the NOC will be centralized, the implementation will also enable local control of the solutions by each of the five islands in order to respond quickly to any issues or situations that require local interaction.
+We plan to implement a core group of smart grid solutions on each of the five islands we serve, customized and scaled to meet the specific needs of each island’s grid and its customer base.
+We intend to implement other smart grid solutions on each island based on the benefits they can deliver.
+Several of these solutions work together to better realize combined benefits.
+While these solutions are to be implemented on each of the five islands, the enabling systems that monitor and manage these solutions are centralized within a Network Operations Center (NOC).
+This minimizes both the cost of hardware implementation and the operational cost for maintaining and operating the solutions.
+Although the NOC is centralized, the implementation enables local control of the solutions by each of the five islands in order to respond quickly to any issues or situations that require local interaction.

 Advanced Metering Infrastructure (AMI)

-Through a wide area network (WAN) and smart meters installed at homes and businesses, Advanced Metering Infrastructure (AMI) provides two-way communications between the Hawaiian Electric Companies, smart meters, customer devices and equipment.
+AMI is a foundational system that saves customers money, allows more solar PV systems to be added, increases customer choices and improves reliability.
+Through a wide area network and smart meters installed at homes and businesses, Advanced Metering Infrastructure (AMI) provides two-way communications between the Hawaiian Electric Companies, smart meters, customer devices, and distribution automation equipment.

-AMI automates the meter reading process and, reduces manual processes for customer bill generation and field service operations while providing a platform to enable other smart grid services and solutions such as Outage Management and Volt/VAR Optimization (VVO).
+AMI automates many current manual processes, such as meter reading, customer billing, service connects and disconnects, helps detect outages, verifies power restoration, assists in voltage reduction to save energy, and provides customers with detailed information on their energy usage, and the ability to prepay for their electricity.
+Because of this automation, truck rolls are reduced.